FreeBSD-SwissOS/artemis/README.md

-# art-mis
+# Artémis
-Artémis News Media Company
+Artémis News Media Company (América, Germany, Rússia, China and Japan).

+The backend of each country is separated by branchs with its name in it.